Himalayan Yoga Academy

 Meaning: ‘Accept my salutations, Oh Sri Krishna.’

-Krishna is believed as the eight avatars (incarnation), of Lord Vishnu.
-He is said to be born on the eighth day of the Krishna Paksha (Dark Moon Time of the month) in the month of Bhadra (August- September) according to the vedic calendar.
-As per Drik Panchang, devotees observe fast on this day and abstain (fast) from consuming grains until the next day sunrise.
+Krishna is believed as the eighth avatar (incarnation) of Lord Vishnu.
+He is said to be born on the eighth day of the Krishna Paksha (Dark Moon Time of the month) in the month of Bhadra (August- September) according to the Vedic calendar.
+As per Drik Panchang, devotees observe a fast on this day and abstain (fast) from consuming grains until the next day’s sunrise.
 Krishna Janmashtami is also known as Krishnashtami, Ashtami Rohini, Srikrishna Jayanti, Gokulashtami, Sree Jayanthi, etc.

 About Krishna Janmashtami

-Janmashtami is the birthday of Lord Krishna which is celebrated with great ardour and zeal in Mathura during the monsoon month.
+Janmashtami is the birthday of Lord Krishna, which is celebrated with great ardor and zeal in Mathura during the monsoon season.
 If we go by the Nepali calendar, this important day falls on the Ashtami or eighth day of the Krishna Paksha or dark fortnight of Bhadra month.
-No one actually knows when this festival originated!
-May be a thousand years back this festival found its foothold in our culture.
-One would actually come across various legendary stories and myths encircling the birth of Janmashtami.
+No one knows when this festival originated!
+Maybe a thousand years ago, this festival found its foothold in our culture.
+One would come across various legendary stories and myths encircling the birth of Janmashtami.

 Krishna : Bhagvad Gita & Yoga

 Among all of them, the most widely accepted view is that Lord Krishna is the eighth avatar (incarnate) of Lord Vishnu.
-We all have known from Mahabharata that the birth of Lord Krishna happened to kill the demon Kansa who happens to be his maternal uncle.
-Whenever there is some imbalance in the universe regarding peace and prosperity, it is said that Lord Vishnu comes to save the humanity from the hands of demons.
+We all know from the Mahabharata that the birth of Lord Krishna was to kill the demon Kansa, who happens to be his maternal uncle.
+Whenever there is some imbalance in the universe regarding peace and prosperity, it is said that Lord Vishnu comes to save humanity from the hands of demons.

-Lord Krishna stated that whenever there will be prominence of evil deeds in this universe, he will reincarnate in various looks and attire to show the path of right and peace to all.
-The Gita, as it’s commonly called, is a dialogue between Prince Arjuna and Sri Krishna, Arjuna’s charioteer, friend and council.
-The story opens to the scene of a battlefield just prior to the start of a gigantic war with Arjuna asking Krishna for guidance.
+Lord Krishna stated that whenever there is prominence of evil deeds in this universe, he will reincarnate in various looks and attire to show the path of right and peace to all.
+The Gita, as it’s commonly called, is a dialogue between Prince Arjuna and Sri Krishna, Arjuna’s charioteer, friend, and counselor.
+The story opens to the scene of a battlefield just prior to the start of a gigantic war, with Arjuna asking Krishna for guidance.

-The three types of ‘yoga’ adv\ocated by Bhagavad Gita are – Karma Yoga, Bhakti, Jnana Yoga and Dhyana Yoga.
+The three types of ‘yoga’ advocated by the Bhagavad Gita are – Karma Yoga, Bhakti, Jnana Yoga, and Dhyana Yoga.

 1) Karma Yoga (Yoga of Action)

 Karma Yoga comes from ‘Karma’, which means action.
-Bhagavad Gita says that one should act selflessly without attaching himself or herself with the outcome.
+Bhagavad Gita says that one should act selflessly without attaching himself or herself to the outcome.
 The Karma yoga is known as the Path of Work.
-Considered the more practical of all the paths, it is a path of action.
-In order to be one with the divine, a spiritual and hindus believer must act selflessly.
-In other words, a person should do what is right not because they want to be rewarded, but simply because right is right.
+Considered the most practical of all the paths, it is a path of action.
+To be one with the divine, a spiritual and Hindu believer must act selflessly.
+In other words, a person should do what is right, not because they want to be rewarded, but simply because right is right.

 2) Bhakti Yoga (Yoga of Devotion)

-Considered as one of the easiest forms of ‘yoga’, Bhakti yoga means doing ‘bhakti’ or worship of lord selflessly.
-It is said that this form of yoga can be practiced even in regular life as one does not need to leave everything or follow a rigorous regime in order to attain salvation through this form of ‘yoga’.
+Considered as one of the easiest forms of ‘yoga’, Bhakti yoga means doing ‘bhakti’ or worship of the lord selflessly.
+It is said that this form of yoga can be practiced even in regular life, as one does not need to leave everything or follow a rigorous regime to attain salvation through this form of ‘yoga’.
 This form of yoga simply advises one to get absorbed in the supreme soul.
-It advises to feel that supreme power into one’s own soul and vice versa.
-It asks to always keep the mind engaged in ‘me’ i.e. the supreme lord – Lord Krishna.
+It advises to feel that supreme power into one’s soul and vice versa.
+It asks to always keep the mind engaged in ‘me’, i.e., the supreme lord – Lord Krishna.

 This last yoga of Bhagavad Gita talks about ‘Jnana’ or ‘knowledge’ through which one can attain salvation.
 Unlike the other two forms, this one advocates to know the absolute, the Brahman.
 Like the other two, it does not advise to practice a form of meditation.
 Rather it asks to know beyond name and form of the doer of an act and understand him as per his nature.

-Sitting and concentrating the mind on a single object by Controlling the thoughts and the activities of the senses, is realized Meditation.
+Sitting and concentrating the mind on a single object by controlling the thoughts and the activities of the senses, is realized as Meditation.
 Let the yogi practice meditation for self-purification.
-If you feel you have no love for Krishna or not much devotion then chant the Hare Krishna mahamantra under proper guidance and love for Krishna will manifest in your heart.
+If you feel you have no love for Krishna or not much devotion, then chant the Hare Krishna mahamantra under proper guidance, and love for Krishna will manifest in your heart.

 Hare Krishna Maha Mantra